 Over to you

-What World Book Day costumes did you come up with in the end, did you find it easy or difficult?
-Let us know in the comments below.
+What World Book Day costumes did your child wear in the end and did you find it easy or difficult to pull off?
+Do you enjoy making costumes or would you rather take the easy option?
+(Either way, I am not judging!)
+Let us know in the comments below!

 – Find awesome books here at readinginspiration.com –